 With all of our rundowns, reviews, and guides we reference as many expert sources, and real world user reviews as possible so we’re able to provide the most relevant and educational information on the ins and outs of the best survival Kindles and ebook readers.

-Finding the best survival ebook reader for your specific situation is ultimately a highly personal activity with individual needs and preferences sometimes varying considerably between people, locations, and uses.
+Finding the best survival ebook reader or bug out Kindle for your specific situation is ultimately a highly personal activity with individual needs and preferences sometimes varying considerably between people, locations, and uses.

-With these considerations in mind, this guide looks to provide advice on our own opinions of the best survival e-reader devices available today, however, it’s always important to carry out your own due diligence to find the best solution for you when picking a suitable device that’s perfect for your situation.
+With these considerations in mind, this guide looks to provide advice on our own opinions of the best survival e-reader devices and bug out Kindle options available today, however, it’s always important to carry out your own due diligence to find the best solution for you when picking a suitable device that’s perfect for your situation.